joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2024/06/07/world/israel-gaza-war-hamas/un-children

 **U.S. Tightens Car Mileage Rules, Part of Strategy to Fight Climate Change**\
-`The shift, which could reshape the American auto market, is designed to encourage sales of electric vehicles and hybrids.`\
+`The new measure, which could reshape the American auto market, is designed to encourage sales of electric vehicles and hybrids.`\
 https://nytimes.com/2024/06/07/climate/biden-mileage-electric-vehicles.html

 **My Starting Five Songs From Boston and Dallas**\